awsdocs/amazon-route53-docs/doc_source/registrar-tld-list.md

   + The identification number for a physical person in Finland\.
 **Privacy protection**
-Determined by the registry\.
+Not supported\.
 **Internationalized domain names**
 Supported\.
 **Authorization code required for transfer to Route 53**
 Yes
 **DNSSEC**
-Not supported\.
+Supported for domain registration\.
+For more information, see [Configuring DNSSEC for a Domain](domain-configure-dnssec.md)\.
 **Registrar**
 The registrar for this TLD is our registrar associate, Gandi\.
 **Deletion of domain registration**